bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^20^ Then Peter, turning around, saw a disciple following.
 This was the disciple whom Jesus loved, the one who had also leaned on Jesus’ breast at the supper and asked, “Lord, who is going to betray you?” ^21^ Peter, seeing him, said to Jesus, “Lord, what about this man?”

 ^22^ Jesus said to him, “If I desire that he stay until I come, what is that to you?
-You follow me.” ^23^ This saying therefore went out amongst the brothers^*^ that this disciple wouldn’t die.
+You follow me.” ^23^ This saying therefore went out amongst the brothers^^ that this disciple wouldn’t die.
 Yet Jesus didn’t say to him that he wouldn’t die, but, “If I desire that he stay until I come, what is that to you?”
 ^[21:23 The word for “brothers” here may be also correctly translated “brothers and sisters” or “siblings.”]

 ^24^ This is the disciple who testifies about these things, and wrote these things.
 We know that his witness is true. ^25^ There are also many other things which Jesus did, which if they would all be written, I suppose that even the world itself wouldn’t have room for the books that would be written.